truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/ManageSnapshotsSCALE.md

 ![DataProtectSnapshotTasksSCALE](/images/SCALE/22.12/DataProtectSnapshotTasksSCALE.png "Snapshots Button")

-The snapshots display as a list.
+The **Snapshots** screen displays a list of snapshots on the system.
 Use the search bar at top to narrow the selection, clear the search bar to list all snapshots.

 ![SnapshotsListingSCALE1](/images/SCALE/22.12/SnapshotsListingSCALE1.png "Snapshot Screen")